niwinz/niwibe-site/content/blog/2015-03-08-error-handling.md

 ```

 Having this code snippet in mind, we can see that `getSoundCard` operation has two possible
-return values: sound card instance or some kind of "Nothing" (in case of computed does not
+return values: sound card instance or some kind of "Nothing" (in case of a computer that doesn't
-has a sound card).
+have a sound card).

 For this situations, different languages has different approaches.
 There are languages that
 uses a `NULL` as value that represents "Nothing".
 Other languages has an special type commonly